kubewarden/docs/docs/reference/CRDs.md

-PolicyServerSecurity defines securityContext configuration to be used in the Policy Server workload
+PolicyServerSecurity defines securityContext configuration to be used in the Policy Server workload.

 _Appears in:_
 - [PolicyServerSpec](#policyserverspec)